 - A close tie is presumed for parents, spouses, and fiancées: Alcock v CC of the South Yorkshire Police 1 AC 310.

 - It is unclear what the ‘event’ is.
 Some cases suggest it is the moment of the breach: Taylor v Somerset PIQR P262.
 Others suggest it is the first time harm manifests: Werb v Solent NHS Trust WL 02978816.
 The Court of Appeal suggests that the ‘event’ can be the first manifestation of injury, but that it still cannot be relied on if it is ‘removed in time’ from the breach: Paul v Royal Wolverhampton NHS Trust EWCA Civ 12.

-- The ‘immediate aftermath is a short window of a few hours: contrast Galli-Atkinson v Seghal Lloyds Rep Med 285 with Berisha v Stone Superstore WL 6862531.
+- The ‘immediate aftermath’ is a short window of a few hours: contrast Galli-Atkinson v Seghal Lloyds Rep Med 285. with Berisha v Stone Superstore WL 6862531.

 - An event or aftermath is not sudden if a reasonable person would expect to see that sort of thing the relevant context: Liverpool Women’s Hospital NHS Foundation Trust v Ronayne EWCA Civ 588.